 - Completed Application Form.
-(Found on their website.)

-- Current Landlord/Warden reference.

-- Character Reference.

-- Proof of Current Address.

-- Proof of ID.

-- Copy of your Matriculation card.
+(Found on their website.) - · Current Landlord/Warden reference. - Character Reference (not from friends or family). - Proof of Home Address (not term-time address, using utility bill or bank statement). - Proof of ID. - Copy of your Matriculation card.